Kontsevich-Zorich monodromy groups of translation covers of some platonic solids: On the 4-cover of the cube

 \begin{thm} The Kontsevich--Zorich monodromy group of $C$ is generated by the following matrices

 and

 where $g_1 = ,$ $g_2 = ,$ and $g_3 = .$ \end{thm}

 \begin{proof} We apply the same computation as in the previous example.
-Here we show figures that describe the action of $g_1$ on $C$ (Figure~\ref{fig:g1C2}) and $g_3$ on $C$ (Figure~\ref{fig:g3C2}).
+Here we show figures that describe the action of $g_1$ on $C$ (Figure~\ref{fig:g1(C2)}) and $g_3$ on $C$ (Figure~\ref{fig:g3(C2)}).
 Since $g_1$ is a horizontal shear map, the horizontal curves are preserved, and all other curves' slopes decrease.
-However, $g_3$ increases the slopes of all curves, hence a vertical arrangement of the squares is easier to follow.
+However, $g_3$ increases the slopes of all curves, hence a vertical arrangement of the squares is easier to follow (opposite horizontal sides are identified).
 We leave $g_2$ as an exercise for the reader.

 \end{proof}